joagonzalez/py-polling/README.md

 ![Python](https://img.shields.io/badge/pymsteams-0.1.13-blue)
 ![Python](https://img.shields.io/badge/platform-linux--64%7Cwin--64-lightgrey)

-This python service extract information from different services loaded in *src/config/settings.py*, parse that information and then writes it into influxDB in orther to build dashboard that allow to monitor in real-time.
+This python service extract information from different services loaded in *src/config/settings.py*, parse that information and then writes it into influxDB in order to build dashboards that allow monitoring in real-time.

 In order to test the service, a docker-compose file was created with a mock-server using Flask in which random data is collected and then loaded in another influxDB service.